BayshoreNetworks/yextend/README.md

 - (10/24/2015) yextend version 1.3 will only work with yara 3.4.

-	provided test rulesets (in the test_ruleset directory) follow this naming convention:
-	- yara version number is now included in the compiled filename, example: "bayshore.yara.testing.ruleset.34.bin" is compiled with yarac 3.4
-	- files with extension ".bin" (binary) are compiled
-	- files without the ".bin" extension are clear text ruleset files
-	- files with the string "meta" in them will include some rules with metadata in the "meta" section, example: "bayshore.yara.testing.meta.ruleset.34.bin"

 	if your rules have data in the 'meta' section they will now show up in the output, take a look at 'RULEWITHMETA' below and you will see an example of such output

 - (05/28/2015) yextend version 1.2 will only work with yara 3.3 and above

 - This software was written and tested on Linux (both Fedora and Debian).
 Ports to other platforms are currently TBD.

 - If a dir (and not a file) is passed in then this version will process all of the files at that top level.
-Subdirectories are not processed yet, that is coming as an enhancement.
+Subdirectories are not processed yet.

 Requirements to build and run: